 While students have their University Supervisor assigned to them, they choose their dissertation supervisor as the member of academic staff best able to oversee the research and writing of a given research topic.
 Students are advised to consult with their University Supervisor and meet with a number of members of staff to discuss their interests before deciding on a topic and dissertation supervisor.
 If they have the relevant area of expertise, the University Supervisor can serve as the dissertation supervisor at the same time.
-Students are entitled to 8 tutorials with their dissertation supervisor on the research and writing of their dissertation.
-Generally, dissertation supervisors read one draft of each chapter for comments and then read a completed draft of the dissertation, with revisions incorporating the dissertation supervisor's comments.
+Students are entitled to 8 tutorials with their dissertation supervisors read one draft of each chapter for comments and then read a completed draft of the dissertation, with revisions incorporating the dissertation supervisor's comments.
 It is not reasonable to expect your dissertation supervisor to read several drafts of the same chapter.

-FXAMINATION AND ASSESSMENT STRUCTURE
+EXAMINATION AND ASSESSMENT STRUCTURE